Below are a few examples of the types of matters that we have assisted our clients with in the past.

 In light of the favourable evidence gathered on behalf of our client, we successfully negotiated a settlement providing our client with a 50% interest in the entire estate and a significant contribution towards his legal costs.

 We were instructed by an executor who had been accused by his co-executor (who was also a beneficiary) of misappropriating a six figure sum from the estate fund.
-The net estate was valued in the £millions.
+The net estate was valued in the millions of pounds.

 Two sets of proceedings were issued in the High Court against our client, one for repayment of the allegedly misappropriated estate funds and the other seeking the court’s approval that the co-executor’s legal costs of the claim could be taken from the estate.